 - Go to a splash pad.
 We have a lot of options so maybe go to a different one each time.

-- Avoid the heat.
+- Want to avoid the heat.
 Go to the mall.
 Here’s a mall scavenger hunt.

 - We like to go to local farms and petting zoos.

 - Have a craft day.
 My kids love Perler Beads, Paint by number, Oragami, and Diamond Painting.
-I’m thinking of teaching my kids to sew this year.
+You could teach your kids to sew or crochet this year.

 - Swap skills with a neighbor and your kids can learn some great skills.
 One Summer, my neighbor taught my girls how to make pies.
 And on another day, I taught them to make jewelry.
 It was a great swap.
 I have a neighbor that can make the cutest crocheted items.
-I was thinking she’d be great to swap for something.
+What secret skills do you or your neighbor have?

 - Have a STEM day.
 My kids love science and technology.
-Try these here, here, here.
+Try these examples here, here, here.
+Just search STEM activities for kids…you will find tons!

 - Invite neighbors over and have a water party.
 You don’t even need a pool for this.
 We have a small one from the grocery store that my kids still like to play with.
 Any type of water activities will do.
 Turn on the sprinklers, get a slip and slide, water guns, water balloons or water balloon games, fill up large balloons, spray bottles, add a sprinkler on the tramp.
 One year we made these super fun milk jugs to catch water balloons.
 Water balloon volleyball.